apache/cloudstack-documentation/source/adminguide/storage.rst

 LINSTOR is a configuration management system for storage on Linux systems.
 It manages LVM logical volumes and/or ZFS ZVOLs on a cluster of nodes.
 It leverages DRBD for replication between different nodes and to provide block storage devices to users and applications.
-It manages snapshots, encryption and caching of HDD backed data in SSDs via bcache.
+It manages Snapshots, encryption and caching of HDD backed data in SSDs via bcache.

 LINSTOR can be used as volume storage provider for Cloudstack, it currently only supports KVM hypervisors.
 To get started first setup your LINSTOR cluster according to the `LINSTOR User Guide <https://linbit.com/drbd-user-guide/linstor-guide-1_0-en/>`_

 .. note::
-   Make sure a LINSTOR-Satellite is running on all nodes where you want to have a storage provided for you VM's and that the nodes have the exact same node names as the nodes in Cloudstack.
+   Make sure a LINSTOR-Satellite is running on all nodes where you want to have a storage provided for you Instances and that the nodes have the exact same node names as the nodes in Cloudstack.
    Also add a resource group to LINSTOR which you intend to use in Cloudstack.